andrew3203/CovidSimulation/README.md

     4. Then, run tha application with command (if you are not on django.msu-web.tech you can use any over port):
 `python manage.py runserver 9000`

+    5. All logs look up in file log.lo

 --------